From football glory to family pride: Charles Taylor’s daughter graduates from UG

 Linus Kay prayed:

 "Congratulations dear.
-God bless you Legend Charles tailor for the victory is for your provision, support and love.🙌🙌🙌🙌🙌"
+God bless you Legend Charles Taylor for the victory is for your provision, support and love.🙌🙌🙌🙌🙌"

 Dollar sign summed up: